Analysis / The Woobie

 Generally speaking, piling loads of crap onto the character will turn him into The Woobie

 , particularly if he has traits such as kindness, a large number of sympathetic flaws, and powerlessness.
-But at some point there's just too much.
+But at some point, there's just too much.
 So how do we find that balance of creating a good Woobie without also getting Darkness-Induced Audience Apathy

 The most important rule is Show, Don't Tell

 of writing in general, but in the specific case of the Woobie, it accomplishes a few things: Since we see bad things happen, we understand they're plausible for the universe.
 Another thing that's helpful is seeing how much it hurts.
 Another piece of advice is to use tragic backstory sparingly.
 Tragic backstory is great for making a character The Woobie

 .
 Sometimes tragic backstory can be used to make a character who would have been a Woobie regardless even more of a Woobie.
 For instance, if your character is saying that today is the best day he's ever had, and even that